Venus Bay, Victoria: Emergency Services and Transport

+Public transport access is limited; regional bus lines serve nearby Tarwin Lower and Leongatha, complemented by a local community shuttle bus operated by the Venus Bay Community Centre (VBCC), during summer peak periods.

+Life Saving Victoria and the Venus Bay Surf Life Saving Club (SLSC) have also operated a public rescue equipment trial across beaches 1–5, providing emergency call buttons and rescue equipment.

+Environmental Issues and Community Action

 In recent years the residents of Venus Bay and nearby Tarwin Lower (5 km closer to Melbourne) have fought off developers seeking to drain the environmental wetlands and set up marina and resort developments.
-Today the fight appears to be strongly in the favour of the local residents.
+Development proposals have faced opposition from local residents and community groups.

 In 2017, the locals at Venus Bay stated their displeasure over excessive harvesting of the pipi shellfish by daytrippers who came from Melbourne.
 Some incidents of vandalism were reported from the area.
 However, the locals urged that the anger was not racially charged, but was a misguided attempt to safeguard the ecological balance of the region by attacking pipi collectors rather than seeking regulatory change from appropriate authorities.